maliput/maliput_documentation/README.md

 Documentation and Changelog for Maliput & family.

-# Introduction
+# Summary

-Maliput's documentation is generated using [Sphinx](https://www.sphinx-doc.org/en/master/) using information gathered
+Maliput's documentation is generated using [readthedocs](https://readthedocs.org/).
-from:
+The documentation is prepared and served in this repository, in order to be built using [Sphinx](https://www.sphinx-doc.org/en/master/) later on on [readthedocs](https://readthedocs.org/).

+Code documentation from all the packages are collected via Doxygen.
+Those packages are:
  - [maliput](https://github.com/ToyotaResearchInstitute/maliput)
  - [maliput_py](https://github.com/ToyotaResearchInstitute/maliput_py)
  - [maliput_object](https://github.com/ToyotaResearchInstitute/maliput_object)